Raney Aronson-Rath: Career

 Early in her professional life, Aronson-Rath worked in Taipei, Taiwan, for a small, English-language daily newspaper, The China Post, where she decided to commit to a career in journalism.
 Later, Aronson-Rath developed and managed more than a dozen journalistic partnerships with news outlets, including ProPublica, Marketplace, PBS NewsHour, The New York Times, CBC Television, and Univision.

 Moving to TV news production, Aronson-Rath worked on award-winning series at ABC News, The Wall Street Journal, and MSNBC.
 She also produced, directed, and wrote several award-winning Frontline films, including News War, The Last Abortion Clinic, and The Jesus Factor.

 Aronson-Rath officially joined Frontline in 2007.
 In 2012, she was named Deputy Editor of Frontline by David Fanning, and Executive Producer in 2015, the position she holds today.
 She has earned new funding to expand Frontline’s investigative capacity, including the launch of a YouTube channel with original content, a commitment to interactive projects, as well as a film initiative focused on accountability for institutions and public officials called the Transparency Project.

-Aronson-Rath currently serves on the Knight Commission on Trust, Media, and Democracy, the Board of Visitors for Columbia University’s Journalism school, and the Advisory Board of Columbia Global Reports.
+Aronson-Rath currently serves on the Knight Commission on Trust, Media, and Democracy, the Board of Visitors for Columbia University’s Journalism school, and the advisory board of Columbia Global Reports.

+She has received numerous accolades for producing the documentary feature film 20 Days in Mariupol, which premiered at the 2023 Sundance Film Festival and won the Best Documentary Feature Award at the 96th Academy Awards.
+At Sundance, the film won the Sundance World Cinema Documentary Competition.
+It was also selected as the Ukrainian submission for the Best International Feature Film Oscar, but was not ultimately nominated in this category.

 Awards and honors

 Aronson-Rath was a 2014-2015 Fellow at the MIT Open Doc Lab.
 Aronson-Rath has been a speaker at the Skoll World Forum, the Aspens Ideas Summit, The National Scholastic Press Association's High School Journalism Convention, the Columbia University Graduate School of Journalism, and The Power of Narrative Journalism Conference.

-Since 2015, Frontline has won many accolades under her direction, including The Alfred I. duPont–Columbia University Award, IRE Awards, The George Foster Peabody Award, Peabody-Facebook Futures of Media Award, the National Academy of Television Arts and Sciences Emmy Award, the Robert F. Kennedy Journalism Award, the Overseas Press Club Awards, The Scripps Howard Award, and Writer’s Guild Awards, and the 2019 dupont-Columbia Gold Baton award, among others.
+Since 2015, Frontline has won many accolades under her direction, including the Academy Award for Best Documentary Feature Film, The Alfred I. duPont–Columbia University Award, IRE Awards, The George Foster Peabody Award, Peabody-Facebook Futures of Media Award, the National Academy of Television Arts and Sciences Emmy Award, the Robert F. Kennedy Journalism Award, the Overseas Press Club Awards, The Scripps Howard Award, and Writer's Guild Awards, and the 2019 dupont-Columbia Gold Baton award, among others.

+She was elected a Fellow of the American Academy of Arts and Sciences in 2024.